brewingcode/reddit-api/README.md

 ## oauth credentials

-Your credentials are passed via the `REDDIT_LIVE_CREDS` environment variable.
+Your credentials are passed via the `REDDIT_CREDS` environment variable.
 This is simply four credentials, separated by a character of your choice.
 Clearly, make sure the separating character does not occur in any of the four credentials.

 The four credentials, in order, are: